zoctarine/vibes/README.md

 In the Vibes/ folder, you'll find a ragtag collection of apps:

+- story-o-matic: a choose your own adventure style of infinite storytelling app
+- draft-editor: a draft for a distracton free minimalistic editor for writing novels with mardown (and use codemirror editor)
 - fiction-writer/ tools for writing fiction
-    - text-statistics: small MCP server
+    - text-statistics: small MCP server to count words, pages, reading times, etc

 🧙‍♂️ Why?